The Loram rail grinder spends its night in westward siding for maintenance as it does each visit.

 As the ‘blue hour’ settles in at dusk on the cold winter day of February 15, 1992, a Loram rail grinder slowly works its way west through Pewaukee, Wisconsin, on Soo Line’s former Milwaukee Road m... (more)

 An LMIX Caboose protects the rear end of this rail grinding equipment as the crew prepares to depart for CP Park.

 The Loram ditch cleaner heads west uphill rounding the curve at Scott Depot.

 A Loram shoulder ballast cleaner is hard at work in Talcott.

 The rail-grinder prepares to tie down for a night stay in Bath SC then it is back to work.

-A Loram rail grinder grinds its way south through Monument.
+A Loram rail grinder slowly works its way down from the Loop towards Woodford.

 One of Loram's J-10 switch and crossing grinders makes a pass over the West Siding Switch in Brooten on a clear November morning.